Dev-Mikko/Udacity-FEND-Project-7/README.md

 - Udacity for the base code of the project
 - NodeJS
 - Facebook for ReactJS
-- All the creator of implement components (react-router-dom, escape-reg-exp, sort)
+- All creators of implemented components (react-router-dom, escape-reg-exp, sort)